-Order EA-13-109, Attachment 2, Section 1.2.12 requires that the HCVS be designed to minimize the potential for hydrogen gas migration and ingress into the RB or other buildings.
+Order EA-13-109, Attachment 2, Section 1.2.12 requires that the HCVS be designed to minimize the potential for hydrogen gas migration and ingress into the reactor building or other buildings.
 Relevant guidance is found in NEI 13-02, Section 4.1.6; NEI 13-02, Appendix H; HCVS-FAQ-05; and HCVS-WP-03.

-As discussed in Section 3.2.1.3, the SGTS is the only interfacing mechanical system on the HCVS flow path for which there could lead to the potential for hydrogen gas migration and ingress into the reactor building or other buildings.
-The SGTS is separated from the HCVS by boundary valves (27MOV-120 and 27MOV-121) between the two systems.
-Valves 27MOV-120 and 27MOV-121 will be leak tested in accordance with 10 CFR 50, Appendix J. The miscellaneous vent, drain, and test connections have a normally closed valve and are end-capped.
+As discussed in Section 3.2.1.3, the SGTS is the primary interfacing mechanical system on the HCVS flow path that could lead to the potential for hydrogen gas migration and ingress into the reactor building or other buildings.
+The SGTS is separated from the HCVS by boundary valves (AO-2(3)512) between the two systems.
+The licensee indicated that the boundary valves are leak rate tested in accordance with 10 CFR 50, Appendix J.

+The miscellaneous vent, drain, and test connections have a normally closed valve and are end-capped.
 The process instrumentation lines are isolated by a manual valve or the instrument.
 These pathways should adequately minimize the potential for cross flow or combustible migration into the reactor building or other systems.
-The NRC staff's review confirmed that the design appears to be consistent with the guidance and meets the design requirements to minimize the potential of hydrogen gas migration into other buildings.
+The NRC staff's audit of the information provided confirmed that the design appears to be consistent with the guidance and that the proposed design will minimize the potential of combustible gas migration into other buildings.
+The NRC staff also noted that audited procedures, T-200-2(3) "Primary Containment Venting," verify valves interfacing with other non-HCVS systems are closed.